jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Install Enlightenment (E17) on Ubuntu 18.04
 1) Install Lumina on Fedora 28 - [https://lumina-desktop.org/get-lumina/](https://lumina-desktop.org/get-lumina/ "Lumina install")

-**Note:** then names of packages are not always obvious so you can use search features of package managers.
+**Note:** the names of packages are not always obvious so you can use search features of package managers.
 For example here would be how to search for the

 * ```sudo apt-cache search i3```
 * ```sudo dnf search i3```